Laura Kelly

 • The social history of medicine in modern Ireland

-• Gender and medicine
+• Gender, health and medicine

-• Contraception and reproductive health
+• Contraception, abortion and reproductive health

 • History of sexuality

-• The medical profession
+• The medical profession and medical education

-• Medical education and student culture
+• Student experience and culture

 Teaching Interests